barayuda/CodeIgniter-CRUD-Model/README.md

 One drawback to the pagination feature is it won't generate page links properly if it's being loaded on a page without the method name included in the URI.
 For example, if our paginated results are being generated from a controller named Blog and a method named index, then the URI must have the full index.php/blog/index, and not just index.php/blog.

+## Optional Query Building

+Many times, you may have a query which should be built and run the same way 99% of the time, but a bit differently 1% of the time.
+This CRUD model allows for us to easily specify when we want the query to run differently.

+Consider the following model:

+	class Mdl_Blog_Posts extends CRUD_Model
+	{
+		public $table = 'blog_posts';
+		public $primary_key = 'blog_posts.post_id';

+		public function num_comments()
+		{
+			$this->db->select('(SELECT COUNT(*) FROM blog_comments WHERE blog_comments.post_id = blog_posts.post_id) AS num_comments');
+		}
+	}

+And consider the following controller code:

+	// This will retrieve all records and will not pay any attention to the num_comments() method in the model
+	$posts = $this->mdl_blog_posts->get()->result();

+	// The results from the above query will be a standard select statement on the blog_posts table

+	// This will tell the model to also include the additional clauses / conditions / statements when building the query:
+	$posts = $this->mdl_blog_posts->get('num_comments')->result();

+	// The results from the above query will be a standard select statement on the blog_posts table, along with the embedded subquery.

+Optional query building methods can be named anything, and can be passed to any of the 3 get methods.
+They can include joins, wheres, selects, etc, etc.

 ## Form Validation

 Let's add a new method into our model: